 Feeling a bit lost in the jargon?
 You’re not alone!
-Employer brand is difficult enough to explain to a layperson, and EVP sounds like an executive vice president.
+Employer brand is difficult enough to explain to a layperson, and EVP sounds like an Executive Vice President.
 In this post, we try to clarify where the two concepts differ and where they link up.

 Each new employee brings something unique to the organization, and corporate culture shapes everything from employee motivation to major decisions.
-Promulgating inspirational values encourages staff to feel a connection with the organization, and let them help shape the culture ensures they feel valued and involved.
+Promulgating inspirational values encourages staff to feel a connection with the organization, and letting them help shape the culture ensures they feel valued and involved.

 The employer value proposition is what motivates and engages employees, a strong EVP will help to retain top performers and attract talented people.
-The CIPD characterizes this succinctly: “The value proposition describes what an organization stands for, requires and offers as an employer.”
+The CIPD characterizes this succinctly: “The value proposition describes what an organization stands for, requires, and offers as an employer.”

 Once the research is done, there’s plenty more to do.
 Check out Developing the Employer Value Proposition by our CEO, Jörgen Sundberg, to get a more in-depth look into building an EVP!

 Employer brand helps organizations differentiate what they offer in the labor market, and recruit, retain and engage the talent they need to succeed.

 Well before an applicant becomes aware of the organization as a potential employer, they gather information about your brand from the news, social media, job boards, internet searches, acquaintances, or other touch points.
 Good employer branding policies provide a differentiation factor that sets the organization apart in the minds of candidates in terms of identity and EVP, what you offer to candidates.

 Here at Link Humans, we believe there are 16 Employer Brand Attributes that make up your employer brand.
 Understanding each and every one of those attributes, and how you fare against competition, is vital.

 In our article What is Employer Branding? you will find out that a good starting point when thinking about an employer brand is to articulate the vision and values embraced by the organization.